 As long as I live, I never want to hear another parlor waltz featuring an effete tenor who insists on rolling every 'R' (even the ones that aren't the first letter of the word).

 But that's how they did it in those days: a vocalist was a stage singer who could pitch the song over the orchestra pit and get it to the back of the balcony.
 And you rolled your "r"s so that, when it reached the cheap seats, it was with every consonant intact.
 When you went into a "recording studio" you did it no differently.
-Why wouldn't you?
+Why would you?
 There was no other way to sing.

 Then came the electrical microphone, and suddenly stage singing and record singing were no longer the same thing.
 And thus was born, via the latter technology, the "crooner".
-And ninety years ago in America no crooning record was bigger than Victor Talking Machine Company orthophonic recording 20964-A - "My Blue Heaven" by Gene Austin ("tenor with orchestra").
+And just shy of a century ago no crooning record was bigger in America than Victor Talking Machine Company orthophonic recording 20964-A - "My Blue Heaven" by Gene Austin ("tenor with orchestra").
 There were no official Recording Industry Association of America certifications before 1958, so the numbers are less precise than they are today.
-If you ask the RIAA why they don't retrospectively certify known smashes like "My Blue Heaven", they politely explain that the Victor Talking Machine Company became part of RCA which is now submerged within Sony BMG Entertainment, and it would require somebody at Sony BMG deciding it was worth their while to go back through the files and pile up all the invoices and remittances from the Twenties onward, which it probably isn't.
+If you ask the RIAA why they don't retrospectively certify known smashes like "My Blue Heaven", they politely explain that the Victor Talking Machine Company became part of RCA which is now submerged within Sony BMG Entertainment, and it would require somebody at Sony deciding it was worth their while to go back through the files and pile up all the invoices and remittances from the Twenties onward, which it probably isn't.
 But at a time when America's population was a third of what it is now, and you couldn't download your 78s to your telephone and say, "Hello, Central, give me Justin Bieber", and only a small percentage of that population had the one device necessary to play recorded music on, Gene Austin managed to sell as many records as Ed Sheeran or Taylor Swift - and outsell almost any other of today's bestsellers.
 "My Blue Heaven" sold, by some accounts, over five million copies, and kept on selling in the years that followed.
-It was the biggest-selling record of the Twenties, the biggest-selling record until "White Christmas" in 1942, and the biggest-selling non-Christmas record until the monster Number One hits of the Fifties.
+It was the biggest-selling record of the Twenties, and the second biggest-selling record until "White Christmas" in 1942, and the biggest-selling non-Christmas record until the monster Number One hits of the Fifties: